cutelyst/cutelyst/README.md

 # Cutelyst [![Build Status](https://travis-ci.org/cutelyst/cutelyst.svg?branch=master)](https://travis-ci.org/cutelyst/cutelyst)
-A Web Framework built on top of Qt, using the simple approach of Catalyst (Perl) framework.
+A Web Framework built on top of Qt, using the simple and elegant approach of Catalyst (Perl) framework.

-Qt's meta object system is what powers the core of Cutelyst, this allows for introspecting controllers methods signatures and generate matching actions that can be invokable later.
+Qt's meta object system is what powers the core of Cutelyst, this allows for introspecting controller's methods signatures and generate matching actions that can be invoked later.
 Some features:

  * Multiple protocols support when using uWSGI engine
   * HTTP 1.1